PSA – QuickBooks Online Integration

 Class Integration

-A Class represents a grouping type within the QuickBooks system.
+A Class represents a grouping type within the QuickBooks Online system.
 This grouping can also be represented within PSA by selecting an object in PSA that will represent the Class and then selecting the Class value when creating billable / payable entries within the PSA system.
 The integration does not allow setting an association to a Class for a given record and having that propagate through when exporting invoices, payable batches, or payroll; the Class must be selected per entry.

 For further details refer to: